 When to go

 Thongs are called slippers (“slippahs”) in Hawaii and they count as daywear, beachwear and eveningwear.
-This will go down well with most Australians – throw in your favourite pair of Havaianas and you’re basically covered for footwear.
+This will go down well with most Australians – throw on your favourite pair of Havaianas and you’re basically covered for footwear.
 However, there are a lot of excellent hikes around Hawaii, so if you’re planning to do anything more energetic than beach-lounging, bring along a pair of sturdy hiking boots or sneakers.
-In terms of clothing, people really do wear Hawaiian shirts (called aloha shirts here) and muu-muus and bright, tropical prints fit right in.
-A pair of swimmers with some denim shorts and a t-shirt or a sundress pulled on over the top will suffice for most daytime activities.
-If you’re planning to hit the bars and restaurants of Waikiki, you’ll need something slightly more elaborate: think fashionable but still relaxed – there’s no need for stockings, sequins or tight tailoring.
-If you’re travelling in the cooler months, bring along a cardigan and a lightweight waterproof rain jacket.
+In terms of clothing, people really do wear Hawaiian shirts (called aloha shirts here) and muu-muus; bright, tropical prints fit right in.
+A pair of swimmers with some denim shorts and a T-shirt or a sundress pulled on over the top will suffice for most daytime activities.
+If you’re planning to hit the bars and restaurants of Waikiki, you’ll need something slightly more elaborate: think fashionable but still relaxed – there’s no need for stockings or tight tailoring.
+If you’re travelling in the cooler months, bring along a cardigan and a lightweight waterproof jacket.

 Hawaiian tap water is naturally filtered through porous volcanic rock and is among the best quality in the US.

 Australian travellers don’t need an International Driving Permit as major car hire companies will accept an Australian licence.
-In Hawaii, roads are often built into steep cliffs so taking your eyes off the road to admire a distant breaching whale is dangerous.
+In Hawaii, roads are often built into steep cliffs, so taking your eyes off the road to admire a distant breaching whale is not recommended.
 Likewise, in keeping with the island pace, local drivers tend to stick to a steady, languid speed.
 It goes without saying but tourist road rage is not appreciated.

-Without comprehensive travel insurance, tourists will pay through the nose for medical treatment in the US.
+Without comprehensive travel insurance, travellers will pay through the nose for medical treatment in the US.
 Smart Traveller advises that a visit to the GP for a sore throat, say, will run up a bill in the hundreds of dollars – and this is before any extras such as blood tests or medication.
 It’s also important to see if your policy covers other COVID-related issues such as delays and cancelled flights.

 The language barrier

 There are two official languages in Hawaii: English and Hawaiian.
-The local language is spoken often and taught in schools here.
-There’s no need to learn Hawaiian – English is spoken everywhere – but knowing a few words will endear you to locals: maholo means “thank you”, wahine (pron. wahin-ay and kāne (pron. kahn-hay) mean “women” and “men” respectively (useful when looking for bathrooms).
+The local language is spoken often and taught in schools.
+There’s no need to learn Hawaiian – English is spoken everywhere – but knowing a few words will endear you to locals: mahalo means “thank you”, wahine (pronounced wahin-ay) and kāne (pronounced kahn-hay) mean “women” and “men” respectively (useful when looking for bathrooms).
 Of course, aloha means both hello and goodbye, but it’s more than that: it’s a way of being.
 Hawaiians do things with aloha, and it conveys love, affection and good feelings.

 - Don’t refer to people who live in Hawaii as “Hawaiian”.
-The word only applies to people of native Hawaiian descent who make up less than 10 per cent of the population.
+The word only applies to people of native Hawaiian descent, who make up 10 per cent of the population.
 Everyone else can be referred to as “locals”.

-- It may feel like a cheesy gesture aimed at tourists, but the presentation of a lei (flower garland necklace) is a symbol of goodwill that’s been a part of Hawaiian culture since Polynesians arrived on the islands.
+- It may feel like a gesture straight out of a movie, but the presentation of a lei (flower garland necklace) is a symbol of goodwill that’s been a part of Hawaiian culture since Polynesians arrived on the islands in 400 AD.
 It is polite to accept the lei and to wear it as long as you’re in the presence of the giver.